LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/PublicApiV1.md

 #### Step 1.
 Identify the Third-Party Bots API Domain

-To identify Third-Party Bots API endpoint user first need to get domain information via [Domain Retrieval Tool](/agent-domain-domain-api.html).
-Enter Account Id/Site Id in the Domain Retrieval Tool and The user will be able to see the Service Names and their Base URIs attached to account.
+To identify the Third-Party Bots API endpoint user, first get domain information via [Domain Retrieval Tool](/agent-domain-domain-api.html).
+Enter Account Id/Site Id in the 'Domain Retrieval Tool' and the user will be able to see the 'Service Names' and their Base URIs relevant to the account.
 Search for `botConnectorsDomain` and then map service base URI to corresponding Third-Party Bots API Domain from the table below.

 | Service Domain                   | Third-Party Bots API Domain                      |
 | :------------------------------- | :----------------------------------------------- |